sjinks/wp-two-factor-auth/readme.txt

 Tags: auth, two factor auth, login, security, authenticate, password Requires at least: 3.0.1
 Tested up to: 3.5.1
-Stable tag: 2.1
+Stable tag: 3.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Secure your WordPress login with this two factor auth.
-Users will be prompted with a page to enter a one time code that was emailed to them.
+Secure WordPress login with this two factor auth.
+Users will have to enter an One Time Code when they log in.

 == Description ==

+Secure WordPress login with this two factor auth.
+Users will have to enter an One Time Code when they log in.

 = Why You Need This =
 Users can have common or weak passwords that lets hackers/bots brute-force your WordPress site and gain access to your files and place malware there.